By Power of PositivityPublished on February 13, 2020Last modified April 12, 2021

 10. Headaches

-Headaches are frequent, and they can range from behind the eyes to full-on migraine-type events.
+Headaches are frequent, ranging from behind the eyes to full-on migraine-type events.
 The pain might extend into the neck and shoulders.

-If you develop any of these symptoms that persist for more than a few days, you should see your doctor immediately.
-Throat cancer can be treated with great success in the early stages, but don’t give up hope if the disease is in the advanced stages.
+If you develop any of these symptoms that persist for over a few days, you should see your doctor immediately.
+Throat cancer can be treated with great success in the early stages, but don’t give up hope if the disease is advanced.

 Throat Cancer Treatment Options